 - In finance, valuation methodologies are used to find out the valuation of a business.
 One of these valuation methodologies is the dividend discount model.
 This formula is also used in the dividend discount model.

 You can use the following calculator.

 Let us now do the same perpetuity example in Excel.
 This is very simple.
 You need to provide the two inputs of Dividend and Discount Rate.
 You can easily calculate the ratio in the template provided.

 This has been a guide to Perpetuity and its meaning.
-Here we learn how to calculate PV of perpetuity using it formula along with examples, and downloadable excel template.
-Learn more from below articles –
+Here we learn how to calculate PV of perpetuity using its formula along with examples and a downloadable excel template.
+Learn more from the below articles –